streamdal/rabbit/README.md

 # Motivation

-We (Batch), make heavy use of RabbitMQ - we use it as the primary method for facilitating inter-service communication.
+We (Streamdal, formerly Batch.sh), make heavy use of RabbitMQ - we use it as the primary method for facilitating inter-service communication.
 Due to this, all services make use of RabbitMQ and are both publishers and consumers.

 We wrote this lib to ensure that all of our services make use of Rabbit in a consistent, predictable way AND are able to survive network blips.